 - Current understanding, both of their history and development

-- In some cases, how many were erected and still survive.
+- In some cases, how many were erected and still survive

-The second half of each document sets out the over-arching designation criteria, before moving on to offer guidance relevant to the specific buildings or structures treated.
+The second half of each document sets out the over-arching listing criteria, before moving on to offer guidance relevant to the specific buildings or structures treated.
 A select bibliography gives suggestions for further reading.
 The selection guides are periodically updated.

 Introductions to Heritage Assets